-You can now find preprints that report on the SARS-CoV-2 virus and COVID-19, along with those on other topics, in PubMed and PubMed Central.
+In PubMed and PubMed Central, you can find preprints that report NIH-supported research on the SARS-CoV-2 virus and COVID-19, along with other topics.
 The first phase of this pilot project began in 2020.
-This phase included preprints which NIH support identified in the iSearch COVID-19 Portfolio tool developed by the NIH Office of Portfolio Analysis.
-This tool includes content from the preprint servers with the highest volume of papers relating to the SARS-CoV-2 virus and COVID-19.
-These include medRxiv, bioRxiv, ChemRxiv, arXiv, Research Square, and SSRN.
+This phase included preprints with NIH support identified in the iSearch COVID-19 Portfolio tool developed by the NIH Office of Portfolio Analysis.

 Phase 2 of the NIH Preprint Pilot launched on January 30, 2023, expanding beyond SARS-CoV-2 to all preprints with NIH support identified.
 Only preprints that have NIH-affiliated authors or acknowledge NIH support in the preprint are included.
 Learn more about the NIH Preprint Pilot Project.